One DUI, One Battery arrests reported in Riverton - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

-John Robinson, 39, Riverton, Arrested.
-Driving While Under the Influence at 10:24 p.m. in the 100 block of East Lincoln Avenue
+John Robinson, 39, Riverton, Arrested for Driving While Under the Influence at 10:24 p.m. in the 100 block of East Lincoln St.

 Arrests/Citations 10-6-21 to 10-7-21